-Income arising from real estate properties advisory services is recognised in the period in which the services are being rendered.
 The Company considers the terms of the contract and its customary business practices to determine the transaction price.
+The transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring property to a customer, excluding amounts collected on behalf of third parties (for example, indirect taxes).
 The consideration promised in a contract with a customer may include fixed consideration, variable consideration (if reversal is less likely in future), or both.